debdeepbh/debdeepbh.github.io/research/index.md

  and its modifications, which model propagation of [ion-accoustic waves](https://en.wikipedia.org/wiki/Ion_acoustic_wave) in magnetized plasma.
 It is also one of the higher dimensional generalizations of the celebrated [Korteweg-de Vries equation](https://en.wikipedia.org/wiki/Korteweg%E2%80%93de_Vries_equation) that models shallow water waves.

+The main tool used in my work on asymptotics of low-regularity data is known as the [*I*-method](https://web.archive.org/web/20120925081237/http://wiki.math.toronto.edu/DispersiveWiki/index.php/I-method), which was featured in 2006 Fields Medal [citations](http://www.icm2006.org/dailynews/fields_tao_info_en.pdf) for Terrence Tao.
-The study of global well-posedness of low-regularity data requires a careful investigation of the interaction of the constituent frequencies of the solution.
-Utilizing tools from harmonic analysis such as [Fourier analysis](https://en.wikipedia.org/wiki/Fourier_analysis) and [Paley-Littlewood analysis](https://en.wikipedia.org/wiki/Littlewood%E2%80%93Paley_theory), a technique collectively known as the [*I*-method](https://web.archive.org/web/20120925081237/http://wiki.math.toronto.edu/DispersiveWiki/index.php/I-method) establishes an *almost conservation law* of a modified energy functional associated with the solution and iterates the local existence theory finitely many times to establish the global well-posedness.
-On the other hand, low-regularity solutions that blow up in finite time have the property that the mass of the solutions concentrates inside a ball of shrinking radius.
-The main tools here are the *I*-method and profile decomposition.
+Using harmonic analytic tools like Fourier analysis and Littlewood-Payley analysis, we carefully investigate of the interaction of the constituent frequencies of the solution to establish an *almost conservation law* for the energy functional of a mollified solution.
+Using this law, we iterate the local existence theory finitely many times to establish the global well-posedness for rough data.
+On the other hand, we prove that low-regularity solutions which blow up in finite time have the property that the mass of the solutions concentrates inside a ball of shrinking radius.
+The main tools here are the *I*-method and an almost-orthogonal profile decomposition.

 [//]: Currently, I am studying the inhomogeneous [nonlinear Schr&ouml;dinger](https://en.wikipedia.org/wiki/Nonlinear_Schr%C3%B6dinger_equation) and the [Hartree equation](https://en.wikipedia.org/wiki/Hartree_equation).